Exponential self-similar mixing by incompressible flows: First geometric construction

-Let $u$ be a continuous, time-dependent velocity field on $\R^2$.
+\begin{parag}[Compatible velocity fields] Let $u$ be a time-dependent velocity field on~$\R^2$ of class $C^1$.
 We say that $u$ is \emph{compatible} with a time-dependent curve $\Gamma$ if, for every time $t$ and every point $x\in\Gamma(t)$, the normal velocity $v_\nn$ of $\Gamma$ agrees with the normal component of $u$, that is

-Accordingly, we say that $u$ is \emph{compatible} with a time-dependent domain $E$ of class $C^1$ if the normal component of $u$ agrees with the outer normal velocity $v_\nn$ of $E$ at every time $t$ and at every point $x\in\bd E(t)$.
+Accordingly, we say that $u$ is \emph{compatible} with a time-dependent domain $E$ of class~$C^1$ if the normal component of $u$ agrees with the outer normal velocity $v_\nn$ of $E$ at every time $t$ and at every point $x\in\bd E(t)$.